Policy

 Independent Auditors

-The MC Audit & Supervisory Board deliberates on appointments, dismissals, reappointments and non-reappointments of MC’s Independent Auditors, and each year assesses appropriateness of the audit methods and the audit results.
-If the Audit & Supervisory Board deems it fit to dismiss or to not reappoint Independent Auditors, a proposal for new Independent Auditors shall be submitted to the General Meeting of Shareholders.
+The MC Audit & Supervisory Committee deliberates on appointments, dismissals, reappointments and non-reappointments of MC’s Independent Auditors, and each year assesses appropriateness of the audit methods and the audit results.
+If the Audit & Supervisory Committee deems it fit to dismiss or to not reappoint Independent Auditors, a proposal for new Independent Auditors shall be submitted to the General Meeting of Shareholders.